Cobb–Eickelberg Seamount chain: 3. Cobb Seamount

+4. Patton Seamount

 Patton Seamount is about 33 million years old.
 Although there is not much information about its geology, the biology at the Patton Seamount is very well studied.
 The seamount's summit is 183 meters below the ocean surface, and its height from the seafloor is 3,048 meters.

 In July 1999, DSV Alvin was used to explore the biodiversity at the Patton Seamount.
 The shallow water community mostly consisted of rockfish, flatfish, sea stars and attached suspension feeders.
 The community at mid-depths consisted of attached suspension feeding organisms like corals, sponges, crinoids, sea anemones and sea cucumbers.
 The common fish species were the sablefish and the giant grenadier.
 The deep water community consisted of fewer attached suspension feeders and more highly mobile species like Pacific grenadier, popeye grenadier, Pacific flatnose and large mobile crabs.

 Volcanic activity in the past and eruptions

 Currently, the only active seamount is Axial Seamount, located directly overtop the hotspot at Juan de Fuca Ridge.
 The most recent eruption was in April–May 2015, with a prior eruption in 2011.
 Another eruption was detected seismically in January 1998.
 Lava erupted from a 9 km long fissure, and the caldera subsided by 3 meters during the eruption.
 In 1983, hydrothermal venting was discovered.

 Foraminiferan fossil studies have suggested that Cobb Seamount was a pre-late Eocene volcano.
 Thus, it was likely volcanically active approximately 40 million years ago, and remained volcanically active until about 3.3 million years ago when the Cobb seamount was formed.

 Ar40-Ar39 dating of deep basalt from the Patton seamount shows it to be 33 million years old, which coincides with the time when the seamount was above the Cobb hotspot.
 However, there are samples collected from shallower depths of basalt which are younger, suggesting that even after the hotspot volcanism ceases, non-hotspot volcanism can sometimes take place.